ajosedev/knowledge/zettel/20210908151101-component-design.md

 - Harder to pass props to children elements
     - These props may not necessarily be the item API, but something like `tabIndex` or `aria-label`
     - Everything needs to be added to the API
 - Might be more simple, but does it scale as well?
+Can eventually become brittle.
     - e.g. if an item can take 20 props, that API starts to become a mess
 - Less DOM flexibility
     - Although a render prop can help with that, e.g. renderItem that provides props to spread (using prop getters)